-New Year’s Eve is a time to look back at the past, and more importantly, look forward to the new year.
+Christmas holidays and the New Year’s Eve are a great time to look back at the past, and more importantly, look forward to the new year.
 It’s a time to reflect on the changes you want to make and find the motivation to follow through.
-Here are 10 good reasons why starting a site should be your New Year’s Resolution.
+Here are 10 good reasons why starting a site should be your New Year’s Resolution and a good reason to give someone a blog as a holiday present.

 Reasons why blogging should be your New Year’s Resolution